node-red/node-red.github.io/docs/hardware/raspberrypi.md

 As of the November 2015 version of Raspbian Jessie, Node-RED comes preinstalled on the SD card image that can be downloaded from [RaspberryPi.org](https://www.raspberrypi.org/downloads/raspbian/).
+This uses an old version of node.js and it is recommended to upgrade to the latest using the bash command below.

 If you have the minimal version of Jessie, or other Debian based install, that doesn't have Node-RED already installed, you can install or upgrade using the Node-RED upgrade script